Coco & Ice-T Light Up Talking About Chanel: ''She Bit Me''

 And speaking of milestones, little Chanel has reached many, some of which her parents have been documented on Instagram, including on her own personal page.

 "This week, she got four molars in one day," Coco told E!
-News.
+News exclusively.
 "In one day!
 I couldn't believe it.
 I was like, 'What?'"

 And little Chanel can give 2007 viral video star Charlie a run for his money.